Happy Presidents Day!

-Fun Facts about Presidents Day
+Fun Facts About the First US Presidents

 - John Adams’ son (John Quincy Adams) became the sixth president in 1824, after his father served as the second.